 Solution 1: Using a simple PowerShell Script

 The first thing I did while thinking about the problem was, yep, let’s create a PowerShell script to see what is possible or not.
-And so, my first approach was creating a simple PowerShell script that goes to all resources I have on my subscription and doing a simple report of the current status of the existing API connections.
+And so, my first approach was creating a simple PowerShell script that goes to all resources I have on my subscription and does a simple report of the current status of the existing API connections.

 It is for sure not the most elegant and best PowerShell script, but for a proof of concept works well, and it will provide a simple and color report of how your existing API Connections are: